nahid-101/odin-recipes/README.md

 # odin-recipes

-I am building my first simp recipe website using html and css
+my first recipe website using html and css